-Join us to celebrate more than 89 years of continued commitment to student achievement and learning at the most robust professional development event you’ll attend this year.
-Invest in your students and schools by attending the Annual Education Conference and Trade Show where you’ll network with colleagues from across the state, share insights, and explore ways to raise student achievement levels.
+Join us to celebrate more than 89 years of continued commitment to student achievement and learning at the most robust professional development event you’ll participate in this year.
+Invest in your students and schools by attending the Annual Education Conference where you’ll network with colleagues from across the state, share insights, and explore ways to raise student achievement levels.

-Conference schedulePlease note: Activities will take place at the Anaheim Convention Center, unless otherwise noted.
+Conference schedulePlease note: Activities will take place virtually.

 2020 AEC Strands

 This strand speaks to the board member leadership role in building collaborative relationships with stakeholders and decision-makers to generate support for public schools and student achievement.

 Topics could include: Local and grassroots advocacy; lobbying the Legislature; forming political partnerships; business, nonprofit and higher education partnerships; philanthropy and corporate partnerships; partnerships between county offices of education and districts; Local Control and Accountability Plan (LCAP) and stakeholder participation; marketing and promoting schools; social media and digital communications for reaching new generations of parents; crisis communications; creating identifiable brands for schools; parent and community engagement; and programs and strategies for welcoming and engaging families, including the creation of parent resource centers.